-More and more dry periods are expected in the future in the Netherlands.
-They may lead to water shortages in areas such as drinking water supplies, nature, shipping and industry.
+The Netherlands will have more and more dry periods in the future.
+They could lead to water shortages in areas such as drinking water supplies, nature, shipping and industry.
 The aim of the measures in the Freshwater Delta Decision is to make the Netherlands resilient to freshwater shortages by 2050.

 Delta Decision for Fresh Water